Bahrain administrative reforms of the 1920s

 Faced with Britain's inaction, the Baharnah staged an uprising in Manama in February 1922.
 Shaikh Isa agreed to most of their demands, but did not carry them out.
 The Al Dawasir tribe contacted Ibn Saud, asking for his help against the reforms.
 On the other hand, Persians launched media campaigns accusing Britain of overlooking the oppression of their co-religious Baharnah in Bahrain.
-The British position then changed and reforms were to be carried even against the wishes of Shaikh Isa.
-In May 1923, 3-day-riots broke in Manama between Persians and Najdis.
-Elsewhere, Al Dawasir and Al Khawalid branch of Al Khalifa ruling family attacked several Baharnah villages.
-The British intervened; they deposed the aging Shaikh Isa in favor of his elder son after he had refused to retire voluntarily.
+The British position then changed and reforms were to be carried out even against the wishes of Shaikh Isa.
+In May 1923, 3 days of riots broke out in Manama between the Persians and Najdis.
+Elsewhere, Al Dawasir and Al Khawalid branch of the Al Khalifa ruling family attacked several Baharnah villages.
+The British intervened, deposing the aging Shaikh Isa after he refused to retire voluntarily and installed his elder son as the ruler of Bahrain.
 Al Dawasir and Al Khawalid resumed their attacks against Baharnah villages for which they were put on trial and found guilty.
 Al Dawasir migrated to Dammam in the mainland, while Al Khawalid were either banished for long years or sentenced to death in absentia after their escape.
 The remaining opponents of reforms continued their peaceful means of pressure which culminated in a congress held in October.
 The pro-reform faction responded with similar moves.
 The British banished the leaders of the aforementioned congress.

 With the end of all forms of opposition, the road was paved for implementation of the administrative reforms.
 They included customs, judiciary, police, pearl diving and land reforms.
 Daly took an important part in implementing reforms, that higher authorities cautioned him to not become the actual ruler.
 He left in 1926 after appointing Charles Belgrave as adviser to the ruler.
 Some reforms proved to successful, such as those in customs, while others were inadequate, such as those in police and judiciary.
 By the end of the 1920s, Bahrain had developed a modern administration.
 British officials occupied several leading positions in it.
 The reforms also empowered the Baharnah politically and lifted much of the inequalities they had suffered from.
 Critics of the reforms often state that Sunni groups remained dominant, but only had to change the way they exercised authority.
 Others analyzed the purpose of British intervention and the aforementioned congress.